Why Businesses Are Subscribing Rather Than Buying

 Government.
 Different processes instituted in 2020, such as call centers vs. in-person services, remote work, and other policing approaches, have increased reliance on IT and may create an opportunity for HaaS sales.

-Currently, large enterprises represent most of the HaaS market, especially if they require on-premises printers that process a high volume of documents.
-However, small and medium-sized businesses (SMBs) may turn to HaaS in higher numbers in the coming years, especially to complement Desktop as a Service (DaaS) for their WFH employees.
+Large enterprises represent most of the HaaS market, especially if they require on-premises printers that process a high volume of documents.
+However, small and medium-sized businesses (SMBs) may turn to HaaS in higher numbers in the coming years, especially to complement Desktop as a Service (DaaS) for their work-from-home employees.

 Greater Awareness is Also Driving Growth

-Through research for its Global Hardware as a Service Market Report 2020, AMA Research and Media found that awareness of HaaS among end users is also creating opportunities.
-With more businesses aware that HaaS is an option and how it works, it’s easier for you to communicate your offerings’ value and how service and support differentiate them from leasing alone.
+Through research for its Global Hardware as a Service Market Report, AMA Research and Media found that awareness of HaaS among end users is also creating opportunities.
+With more businesses aware that HaaS is an option and how it works, it’s easier to communicate your offerings’ value and how service and support differentiate them from leasing alone.

 With this greater awareness, businesses are also beginning to change their perspective on IT.
-They’re rethinking the value of owning IT hardware assets and exploring whether migrating to HaaS solutions can get them to the same ends more cost-effectively and efficiently — and without the headache of decommissioning hardware at its end of life.
+For example, they’re rethinking the value of owning IT hardware assets and exploring whether migrating to HaaS solutions can get them to the same ends more cost-effectively and efficiently – without the headache of decommissioning hardware at its end of life.

-The market is poised for growth — is your business ready as well?
+The market is growing – is your business ready as well?